muratk3n/thirdwave/en/README.md

 ---

-Especially important since antibiotic resistant bugs started showing up.
+Especially important as antibiotic resistant bugs become more common.

 "Honey better treatment for coughs and colds than antibiotics, study claims"